 - Application Deadline: September 8, 2018

-- Course Level: Scholarships are available for pursuing doctoral programme.
+- Course Level: The studentships are available for pursuing doctoral programme.

-- Scholarship Award: The scholarships will be funded through the University of Otago and provide an annual stipend of NZ$25,000 for up to 36 months (3 years).
+- Award: The financial aid positions will be funded through the University of Otago and provide an annual stipend of NZ$25,000 for up to 36 months (3 years).

-- Eligible Countries: The scholarships are available to both International and Domestic students
+- Eligible Countries: The bursaries are available to both International and Domestic students

-- Entrance Requirements: A minimum of two years work experience in the field of conflict/peace related issues is required for applicants to be eligible for this scholarship.
+- Entrance Requirements: A minimum of two years work experience in the field of conflict/peace related issues is required for applicants to be eligible for this application .

 - English Language Requirements: If English is not your first language then you will need to show that your English language skills are at a high enough level to succeed in your studies.